-- New Zealand Transport Agency Waka Kotahi funds roading maintenance and capital projects. - Ministry of Business, Innovation, and Employment (MBIE) administers the NZ Cycle Trails, Tourism Infrastructure and Provincial Growth Funds, supporting tourism and related initiatives. - Ministry for the Environment has provided funding to support waste minimisation efforts and Project Reclaim. - Department of Internal Affairs has supported changes that were to be made on the implementation of the proposed Affordable Water reforms through Transition and on-going "Better Off" funding. - The Ministry of Culture and Heritage supported the cultural facilities development project in the 2025 year.
+- New Zealand Transport Agency Waka Kotahi funds roading maintenance and capital projects. - Ministry of Business, Innovation, and Employment (MBIE) administers the NZ Cycle Trails, Tourism Infrastructure and Provincial Growth Funds, supporting tourism and related initiatives. - Ministry for the Environment has provided funding to support waste minimisation efforts and Project Reclaim. - Department of Internal Affairs has supported changes that were to be made on the implementation of the proposed Affordable Water reforms through Transition and on-going "Better Off" funding. - Ministry of Health provided financial support for fluoridation of the Oamaru water supply in 2024. - The Ministry of Culture and Heritage and the New Zealand Lotteries Grants Board have supported the cultural facilities development project.